 The Authority used the Burbank to Los Angeles Project Section PEPD Record Set Capital Cost Estimate Report (Appendix 6B in Volume 2 of this EIR/EIS) as the basis of the capital costs forecasts for this project section.
-Assumptions and exclusions used in the analysis provided in this Draft EIR/EIS include the following:
+Assumptions and exclusions used in the analysis provided in this EIR/EIS include the following:

-- The alignment section length will be 14 route miles. - The HSR Build Alternative includes an allowance for curve realignment and additional rightof-way through the area that enters Los Angeles Union Station (LAUS).
-All tracks are assumed to have a minimum 650-foot radius in the area that enters LAUS as validated by the Authority. - The HSR system will share track on the existing bridge located over the Los Angeles River at Figueroa Street. - The HSR Build Alternative will include four HSR grade separations at Sonora Avenue, Grandview Avenue, Flower Street, and Goodwin Avenue.
-Goodwin Avenue is currently not a crossing, but the HSR Build Alternative will grade-separate Goodwin Avenue as an undercrossing, and the existing at-grade crossing at Chevy Chase Drive will be closed.
-Necessary right-of-way will be obtained, and out-of-sequence work will not occur.
-There may be additional costs due to operational restrictions and constraints related to working in an active rail corridor. - Utility company relocation agreements will be obtained and there will be no out-of-sequence work. - Only costs associated with raising the station platforms and electrifying the tracks are included for improvements at LAUS.
-Project improvements at LAUS that are included in the
+- The alignment section length would be 14 route miles. - The HSR Build Alternative includes an allowance for curve realignment and additional rightof-way through the area that enters Los Angeles Union Station (LAUS).
+All tracks are assumed to have a minimum 650-foot radius in the area that enters LAUS as validated by the Authority. - The HSR system will share track on the existing bridge located over the Los Angeles River at Figueroa Street. - The HSR Build Alternative would include HSR grade separations at Sonora Avenue, Grandview Avenue, Flower Street, and Goodwin Avenue.
+Goodwin Avenue is currently not a crossing, but the HSR Build Alternative would grade-separate Goodwin Avenue as an undercrossing, and the existing at-grade crossing at Chevy Chase Drive would be closed.
+Necessary right-of-way would be obtained, and out-of-sequence work would not occur.
+There may be additional costs due to operational restrictions and constraints related to working in an active rail corridor.

-Metro Link US Project, including new lead tracks and run-through tracks for HSR service, are not included in the capital cost estimate for this project section.

-- The Burbank Airport Station is included in the capital cost estimate for this project section as a retained-cut design, which will be constructed by open-cut excavation methods with vertical retaining walls embedded in the terrain.
-The cost estimate includes: trench and tunnel guideway costs between the north end of the platform and the track transition to the south, station elements, utility relocations, land acquisitions, professional services, and unallocated contingency. - The HSR Build Alternative will not include allowances for agreements with the Los Angeles County Metropolitan Transportation Authority/Union Pacific Railroad that will be needed for operating in this corridor. - Intrusion barriers, which are structures around HSR operational features to protect an HSR train from the derailment of an adjacent train, are only required for rail operating speeds of more than 125 miles per hour.
-HSR train in the Burbank to Los Angeles Project Section will operate below 125 miles per hour; therefore, intrusion barriers will not be required.
+- Utility company relocation agreements would be obtained and there would be no out-ofsequence work. - Only costs associated with electrifying the tracks are included for improvements at LAUS.
+Project improvements at LAUS that are included in the Metro Link US Project, including new lead tracks and run-through tracks for HSR service, are not included in the capital cost estimate for this project section. - The Burbank Airport Station is included in the capital cost estimate for this project section, with a tunnel underneath the Hollywood Burbank Airport runway constructed by sequential excavation methods, transitioning to cut and cover and braced trench further south.
+The cost estimate includes: trench and tunnel guideway costs between the north end of the platform and the track transition to the south, station elements, utility relocations, land acquisitions, professional services, and unallocated contingency. - The HSR Build Alternative would not include allowances for agreements with the Los Angeles County Metropolitan Transportation Authority/Union Pacific Railroad/Southern California Regional Rail Authority that would be needed for operating in this corridor. - Intrusion barriers, which are structures around HSR operational features to protect an HSR train from the derailment of an adjacent train, are only required for rail operating speeds of more than 125 miles per hour.
+HSR train in the Burbank to Los Angeles Project Section would operate below 125 miles per hour; therefore, intrusion barriers would not be required.